Carbrex/react-color-generator/README.md

 # React Color Generator

 Welcome to React Color Generator!
 This project is a web application built with React that allows users to generate random colors and explore different color palettes.
-Users can customize colors, copy color codes, and save favorite palettes for future reference.
+Users can customize colors and copy color codes.

 ## Getting Started